 - Clear approval deadlines.

-This can prevent the loss of amounts paid if financing is ultimately rejected.
+This can prevent you from losing any money you have paid if the financing is ultimately rejected.

-Many buyers calculate only the sale price and forget about associated costs.
+Many buyers only calculate the sale price and forget the associated costs.

 - ITP or VAT.